Distributed Ledger Technology for IoT: Parasite Chain Attacks: Extending the BRW algorithm

+where $\beta$ is a non-negative tuning parameter.
+Of course the time derivative $\mathcal{H}'_k(t)$ must be computed using a suitable discrete approximation (for example using the backward-difference operator and storing the previous value of the cumulative weight of each node).

-The cumulative weight of a transaction in a parasite chain grows linearly with rate equal to the computing power of the attacker, $\mu$, whilst the main Tangle will grow at the rate of the hashing power of the rest of the network, $\lambda$, as illustrated in Figure \ref{Fig: CWG}.
-Therefore, the parasite chain will be heavily penalized by the First Order MCMC.
+The rationale for this approach can be summarized as follows: the cumulative weight of a transaction in a parasite chain grows linearly with rate equal to the computing power of the attacker, $\mu$, whilst the main Tangle will grow at the rate of the computing power of the rest of the network, $\lambda$, as illustrated in Figure \ref{Fig: CWG}. {\revtwoseven In other words, since the sites belonging to the main DAG will be growing at rate $\lambda$, and the site on the SPC will be growing with rate $\mu$, due to the \emph{honest majority} assumption ($\mu<\lambda$) the main DAG will be favoured when the first order term is included.} Therefore, the parasite chain will be heavily penalized by the First Order BRW.

+{\revonenine Notice that, while computing the first order derivative comes at a minimal cost (the simpler approximation requires only the previous value of the current cumulative weight) this might lead to additional hardware requirements (e.g., storage).
+Furthermore, it is possible that this extension could open up new attack vectors---a thorough analysis to investigate this possibility and its consequences would need to be considered before implementing this extension in a real network.}
-Simulation results for the same instance of the Tangle used for examples in Section \ref{sec: MCMC} are shown in Figure \ref{Fig: SPC beta}.

-These preliminary results suggest that the First Order MCMC achieves its goal.
-Of course, this algorithm performance will start to deteriorate when the particle approaches a tip, as at this height, the cumulative weight on the main Tangle grows at a different rate.
-Therefore, it could be useful to modify the derivative term adding a weight, $d_j$ that increases with each forward jump (and decreases with every backward jump).
-It would also be interesting to investigate the effects of such a modification on Nash equilibria and other game theoretic aspects in the Tangle as discussed in \cite{Equilibria}.
+Simulation results for the same instance of the Tangle used for examples in Section \ref{sec: BRW} are shown in Figure \ref{Fig: SPC beta}.
+These preliminary results suggest that the First Order BRW achieves its goal and effectively mitigates the chance of an attacker to achieve its goal.
+Of course, the performance of the algorithm will start to deteriorate when the particle approaches a tip, as at this height, the cumulative weight on the main Tangle grows at a different rate.
+Therefore, it could be useful to modify the derivative term adding a weight that makes it less relevant with each step forward.

+Finally, it is worth mentioning that (\ref{eq: extended transaction probability}) can be extended by considering higher order derivatives (in a real scenario the arrival rate of new transactions would vary in time, as would the higher order derivatives of the cumulative weight).
+Future work will focus on determining how additional terms might be added to the stepping probabilities in order to further reduce the effect of a double spending attack.